umbraco/.github/.github/SECURITY.md

 You can expect to hear back from us within 48 hours.

+## Security advisories

-Feel free to sign up for the [Umbraco security advisories & notifications](https://umbraco.activehosted.com/f/33)
+You can sign up for [Umbraco security advisories & notifications](https://umbraco.activehosted.com/f/33)